Ahmed-jerbi/Projection-System-Control/README.md

 # Projection-System-Control
-A collection of Python and Batch scripts to control a projection system: power on, shutdown, source switch, remote restart..etc.
+A collection of Python and Batch scripts to control a projection system: power on, shutdown, source switch, remote restart..etc.<br><br>
 The setup is based on NORXE P1 projectors and 4x servers, it can be edited by simply switching IPs and TCP string messages.

 ## How to activate remote shutdown for network servers: